April 25, 2026

 • Yes!
 The first half of the VQ and CC are shared so you can fall back to the CC if you can’t complete the VQ or miss the cut off time.

-• If you pay the minimum $125: no. If you pay more: some may be deductible.
-See the donation page for the long answer.
+• See the donation page for the long answer.

 Descending Modjeska Peak.